ramsahoo/ramsahoo/README.md

 - 👋 Hi, I’m @ramsahoo
 - 👀 I’m interested in becoming a full stack software  developer.
 - 🌱 I’m currently learning HTML, CSS, and Javascript.
-- 💞️ I’m looking to collaborate on job opportunities.
+- 💞️ I’m looking for a new job opportunity.
-- 📫 How to reach me: PM
+- 📫 How to reach me: private message.

 <!---
 ramsahoo/ramsahoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.